hyperfocalHQ/pollen/README.md

 # Pollen <br/> [![Version](https://img.shields.io/npm/v/pollen-css.svg?style=flat)](https://www.npmjs.com/package/pollen-css) ![Size](https://img.badgesize.io/https://unpkg.com/pollen-css/pollen.css?compression=gzip&label=size)

-Pollen is a library of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) for rapid prototyping, consistent styling, and as a [utility-first](https://frontstuff.io/in-defense-of-utility-first-css) foundation for your own design systems.
-Heavily inspired by [TailwindCSS](https://tailwindcss.com).
+Pollen is a functional alternative to [Tailwind](https://tailwindcss.com) that doesn't overload class names or reinvent CSS.
+It's a library of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) that encourages consistency and maintainability, as a utility-first foundation for your own design system.

-> ‼️ Pollen v3 is in active development, and we're looking for input on [changes under consideration](https://github.com/peppercornstudio/pollen/issues/34)!

 ## What it looks like

-Pollen has no buildstep, class naming conventions, or framework dependencies.
-It works in stylesheets, inline styles, and CSS-in-JS.
+Pollen's low-level variables can be used to build any design.
+It works anywhere and has no buildstep or class naming conventions.
+It's easily to extend and globally responsive, without introducing preprocessors or any new syntax.

 ```css
 .button {